Skip to main content

 Paraphrasing properly

-When paraphrasing someone else’s idea, you must capture the essence and retain the meaning of the original information in your own words.
+When paraphrasing ideas from someone else or any sources, you must capture the essence and retain the meaning of the original information in your own words.

 Using quotation marks in direct quotes